-Intermediate - Choose one of the following activities from Unit 3 or Unit 4 of the project book (SF 50155)
+Intermediate (SF 50155) (Levels 3 & 4) - Choose one of the following activities from Unit 3 or Unit 4 of the project book:

 - Exhibit should include two clothing items that were previously a part of your wardrobe that still fit but you don't wear anymore and pair them with something new to make them wearable again.
 Also include a report that explains why the garment was not being worn and what you did to transform it into a wearable garment again.
 OR - Exhibit should include at least five pieces of clothing that exhibitor can mix and match to create multiple outfits.
 Include a poster or report that includes a clothing inventory AND describes what you have learned by completing this activity.
-OR Evaluate a superstructure purchased along with a poster or report that 1) includes a wordrafie options and/or price tracking at stores over a period of time; OR 2) provides a quality comparison rating the specific clothing item purchased based on care, construction, cost and unique features; should include construction quality details, design features that influenced selection, cost per wearing, and garment care.
+OR Exhibit should include garment you purchased along with a poster or report that 1) includes a wardrobe inventory which indicates why you selected the garment you did, clothing budget, and cost of garment; OR 2) explains how advertising influences clothing purchases making a distinction between wants and needs; and how the purchase of this garment compliments and/or extends your wardrobe.
+OR - Exhibit should include garment you purchased along with a poster or report that 1) describes a cost comparison of this item completed by the exhibitor when purchasing the garment; should include variety of shopping options and/or price tracking at stores over a period of time; OR 2) provides a quality comparison rating the specific clothing item purchased based on care, construction, cost and unique features; should include construction quality details, design features that influenced selection, cost per wearing, and garment care.